WV-HEDW: History

 The clubs merged under the name HEDW.
 It was more of a takeover.
 E.D.W. had almost three times as many members as the moribund Hortus (94 compared to 35 members).
 HEDW took over the club kit from E.D.W.
-The date of establishment was set at November the 8th of 1913, the date on which E.D.W. was founded.
+The date of establishment was set at November 8, 1913, the date on which E.D.W. was founded.
 Ies Rabies was chairman from 1931 to 1946.
 Mau Verdoner was secretary for the first year after the merger.
 HEDW moved regularly: it played successively at two locations on Middenweg, on Zuidelijke Wandelweg, on Weesperzijde, and finally at Sportpark Drieburg.

 HEDW started in the third class of the KNVB (Royal Dutch Football Association) but was relegated to the fourth class after just one year.
 In 1937, Eddy Hamel, Ajax's wildly popular left winger in the 1920s, was appointed coach.
 In his second season, HEDW became champions, but failed to gain promotion in the post-season play-offs.
 A year later, HEDW became champions again.
 Due to the war, there were no promotion or relegation matches that season.
-In the last season of 1940-1941, before HEDW was forced by the German occupiers to cease its football activities, HEDW finished second with 26 points, after sixteen games with only one defeat and four draws, normally enough for the championship.
+In the last season of 1940–1941, before HEDW was forced by the German occupiers to cease its football activities, HEDW finished second with 26 points, after sixteen games with only one defeat and four draws, normally enough for the championship.
 However, SDW had two points more.